ePrint Driver Update

 The ePrint service enables you to print from your own computer to printers distributed throughout the Fuqua student computing space.
 Students are allotted a $55 quota for printing from the beginning of the academic year.
 The quota is refreshed at the beginning of the Spring 1 term.
 A student’s FLEX account is charged for any printing that goes over quota.
 Color printing is available in the Fox Center.
 Color printing is charged to FLEX and does not count against quota.
 Instructions for setting up ePrint at Fuqua can be found here.
 You can find a map of printers enabled with ePrint on the TSC’s website.

-You may have your personal faxes sent from the BMO at the following rates:
+You may have your personal faxes sent to and from the BMO at no cost.